 Thankfully, there’s a simple solution: a system that consolidates the controls of all A/V components into one single remote.
-Instead of juggling several clickers, pressing one button on one sleek remote can kick-start the entire home theater setup.
-Commands can even extend to equipment beyond A/V, as many home theater systems can be configured to command the room lights, fiber optic “stars” on the ceiling, temperature settings, or even a motorized lift that rolls down a projection screen from the ceiling.
+Instead of juggling several clickers, pressing one button on your sleek Neeo remote can kick-start the entire home theater setup.
+Commands can even extend to equipment beyond A/V, as many home theater systems can be configured to command the shades, room lights, fiber optic “stars” on the ceiling, temperature settings, or even a motorized lift that rolls down a projection screen from the ceiling.

 Indeed, much of a home theater’s appeal has to do with special effects and the overall room atmosphere.
 The space should be inviting and welcoming, while also giving off a vibe of being a special area of your home where you can escape and envelope your senses with pure movie magic.
 When you combine whole-home automation and entertainment systems, you elevate your home theater experience while enjoying incredible peace of mind so you can relax and be swept into the magic.